 Sweet Red Pepper

-The most common sweet red pepper in our grocery stores is red bell pepper.
+The most common sweet red pepper in our grocery stores is the red bell pepper.
 These warm-season crops are actually green bell peppers that are left to mature and change in color.
 Just half a cup of raw sweet red peppers gets you more than your RDA at 95 mg per serving.
 Their green counterparts, raw sweet green peppers, are also a good source of vitamin C, clocking in at 60 mg per serving per half a cup.
 Try this quick Raw Red Pepper and Tomato Soup––add green bell peppers for extra C!

 Tomatoes and Spinach